This post was most recently updated on January 30th, 2023

-Concrete Sealer Review continues to be a dedicated resource for concrete and brick paver sealer professional tips and advice through 2022.
+Concrete Sealer Review continues to be a dedicated resource for concrete and brick paver sealer professional tips and advice since 1993.
 Here we have an updated tutorial on how to seal brick walls.
 If you have sealed brick walls or have any questions, feel free to leave us a comment below.

 Brick can come in a variety of forms and be used in many applications of construction.
 Whether a form of brick is used in house construction be it a retaining wall, chimney, pillars, the house itself, etc., it should be sealed to lock out moisture.
 Penetrating moisture can deteriorate the brick making it brittle.
 It can also lead to unsightly problems like efflorescence, fading, discoloration, mold, mildew, or algae.
 Sealing the brick with a quality brick sealer will provide a protective coat of armor against these contaminants and help to prolong the longevity of the brick.